sanilveeravu/python_wk3/Submission/README.md

     - Candidate Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 Detailed View of the Election Audit Results:

 ![Results](Resources/Results.png)

 ---

 ## Election-Audit Summary

+The process built for this analysis without any modification can be used to determine similar results at a county and candidate level.
+A similar input file with Ballot id, County Name and Candidate Name is required.

+On top of this with slight changes in the script and required data this can definitely be enhanced to additional election audits
+* If the mapping of counties to higher level classifications like states or districts is provided.
+The application will be able to define winners for each of the districts from one source itself.
+* If the population of each county is provided, additional insight of voter turnout based on population can be derived
+* A new grouping can be easily added by introducing an if condition after the required variables are initialized using this code - https://github.com/sanilveeravu/python_wk3/blob/a89920db8c6527fc0f079b3c0cee2e7d60d36736/Submission/PyPoll_Challenge.py#L60-L79